 The consequences of a charge or conviction in the criminal or juvenile justice systems can significantly impact an individual’s life and future.
 It is critical to have a defense lawyer with trial experience in the Texas criminal and juvenile justice systems and who also understands how disabilities affect a person’s behavior.
 Criminal and juvenile cases can be resolved in different ways, including pretrial diversion program, deferred adjudication, deferred prosecution, probation, jury trial and dismissal.
 In order to properly represent an adult or juvenile client, we spend time with him or her and even their family in order to understand their disability and how it affected their behavior in the matter at hand.
 We will then use that knowledge and understanding to aggressively defend them in court.

 Free Consultation with a Fort Bend County Special Needs Criminal Defense Lawyer

 If you or your child has Autism Spectrum Disorder, Asperger’s Syndrome, or another special needs disability, and have been charged with a crime or delinquency, contact our Sugar Land criminal defense attorneys for a free consultation at (281) 546-6428.
-Our office is in northwest Houston near Jones Road and FM 1960, and we regularly defend criminal and juvenile clients throughout southeast Texas, including Harris, Montgomery, Fort Bend, Waller, Brazoria and Galveston Counties.
+Our office is in northwest Houston near Jones Road and FM 1960, and we regularly defend criminal and juvenile clients throughout southeast Texas, including Harris County and Fort Bend County.

 Our son has a history of well documented mental health issues from medical professionals.
 Sullivan is very familiar with the mental health issue [Asperger’s syndrome] and how it impacts our son.
 He thought outside the box and used that knowledge to our son’s advantage which seemed to be an impossible situation given the fact that my son had previously participated in a pretrial diversion program for a marijuana case. ~Eugene, 03/15/2017 (Avvo)